 For a newer student of the piano, practicing scales also provides an opportunity to strengthen the fingers and develop the most basic coordination skills between the hands.

 Practicing your scales can also take on the role of shorter term goals or objectives in your practice routine.
-Think of practicing scales as practicing tiny pieces; practicing your scales provides the perfect bite-sized opportunity and mental environment to develop mindfulness - the building one's mental muscle to pre-emptively think, hear and visualize ahead of time.
+Think of practicing scales as practicing tiny pieces; practicing your scales provides the perfect bite-sized opportunity to develop mindfulness - the building one's mental muscle to pre-emptively think, hear and visualize ahead of time.

 How To Practice Scales